navcoin/navcoin-org/content/responsible-disclosure/index.en.md

 date: 2018-03-20T07:41:22+13:00
 draft: false
 type: "default"
-description: "If you’re a researcher and you’ve found a critical vulnerability here’s how you can talk securely with the NavCoin Core developers."
+description: "If you’re a researcher and you’ve found a critical vulnerability here’s how you can talk securely with the Navcoin Core developers."
 ---
 {{< hero_section
 titleText="Responsible Disclosure"
-paragraphText="NavCoin is experimental technology and sometimes critical bugs are found.
-If you’re a researcher and you’ve found a critical vulnerability here’s how you can talk securely with the NavCoin Core developers." imgSrc="/images/responsible-disclosure/dis-hero.svg"
+paragraphText="Navcoin is experimental technology and sometimes critical bugs are found.
+If you’re a researcher and you’ve found a critical vulnerability here’s how you can talk securely with the Navcoin Core developers." imgSrc="/images/responsible-disclosure/dis-hero.svg"
 >}}